wrightsu/activity05-data-summarization/README.md

 ## ☑️ Task 1: The Workflow

-Remember to take these steps slowly, help each other out, and get a hold of your instructor when you have questions or issues.

 **You may need your PAT that you created in Activity 1**.
 If you misplaced this token, you will need to create a new one prior to beginning the steps below.
 You can do this by going back to your